About 50 people killed in Chad protests, government says | Politics

 Other confirmed victims included a policeman who was fatally wounded in clashes, a 28-year-old protester who was shot in the neck, and Chadian musician Ray's Kim, who died in hospital.
 "It's clear that an impartial investigation is needed to determine if protesters resorted to looting and violence and if security forces unlawfully resorted to lethal force across the country," said Lewis Mudge, Central Africa director at Human Rights Watch.

+The government also decreed that the activities of the civil society coalition "Wakit Tamma" were banned nationwide, and that the offices of seven different political parties would be shut down for the next three months.
 "I firmly condemn the repression of demonstrations that led to deaths in Chad," African Union Commission Chair Moussa Faki Mahamat, who is a former prime minister of Chad, tweeted, calling for a peaceful solution to the crisis.
-"We are concerned about the violence in the context of demonstrations in Chad today, which has reportedly led to the loss of lives and injuries," said Stephane Dujarric, spokesperson for U.N. secretary-general Antonio Guterres.
+The United States and the United Nations also issued statements expressing concern about the violence and urging all parties to exercise restraint.

-He called on authorities to ensure the right to freedom of expression and peaceful assembly for all Chadians, and for all parties to refrain from excessive use of force and violence.
+"We also condemn the attack that occurred outside the main gate of the U.S. Embassy in which assailants in civilian clothes and private vehicles cleared police checkpoints and killed four individuals," the U.S. State Department said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)